Tweener/czan/README.md

 Introducing the **C·ZAN** design system, named in honor of [Paul Cezanne](https://en.wikipedia.org/wiki/Paul_C%C3%A9zanne), a renowned painter from Aix-en-Provence, France.

-This framework is a wrapper of [Material 3](https://m3.material.io/), Google's open-source design system, and is specifically adapted for apps running on [Jetpack Compose](https://developer.android.com/jetpack/compose).
+This framework is a wrapper of [Material 3](https://m3.material.io/), Google's open-source design system, and is specifically adapted for apps running on [Compose Multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/).

 This system is following the [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) methodology, where atoms, molecules, organisms and templates are the different levels of design you can use to build your app.